 The Wesleyan Freeman Asian Scholarship Program provides expenses for a four-year course of study toward a bachelor’s degree for up to eleven exceptionally able Asian students annually from these countries and regions: the People’s Republic of China, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.

-- Applications must be postmarked or submitted online by January 1, 2013.
+- Common Applications must be submitted online by January 1, 2016.

 - Students are advised to register now for SAT (or ACT) and TOEFL or IELTS.

 - Notification by April 1, 2016.